KWDB/docs/en/db-administration/db-object-mgmt/relational-db/zone-mgmt-relational.md

 ## CONFIGURE ZONE

-The `ALTER RANGE ...
+The `ALTER ...
 CONFIGURE ZONE` statement modifies or removes zones for a database, table, range or partition.

 ### Privileges